Jo-Laing/jo/README.md

 ### Contributing

-Go is the work of thousands of contributors.
+Jo is the work of thousands of contributors.
 We appreciate your help!

 To contribute, please read the contribution guidelines at https://go.dev/doc/contribute.